|

 4. Make your argument logical.
 If you base your entire argument on an idea that is half-baked or just plain false, the entire argument falls apart.
 Most arguments are based on a syllogism, for example:

+If a plant is never watered, Then the plant will die.
 Therefore watering plants is necessary to keep plants alive.

 Accordingly, the syllogisms you construct for your arguments for against traditional grading also need to be logical.